pehaa/pht-page-builder/readme.md

 ## Changelog ##

+### 2.9.2 ###
+* Fixed Image and Text Module bug with rounded images
+* Better link to the Google Maps API, plus a link to some explanation

 ### 2.9.1 ###
 * Google Maps Javascript API - added info about Geocoding API
 * Added Image and Text Module